AlexisW42/gwap/README.md

 ```bash
 npm run dev
 ```
-and the last will be the server to broadcast events:
+and the last will be the server to broadcast events through websockets using laravel websockets:
 ```bash
 php artisan websockets:serve
 ```